-RULE 17: FIGHTING
+RULE 17: FIGHTING.

 A student shall not retaliate to assault.
 Any student involved in, or guilty of, instigating or encouraging others to engage in a physical conflict will be determined to be an active participant.
+This includes students taking or possessing any footage of a fight in school.
 Any type of assault on school personnel will result in a 10-day O.S.S., with recommendation for expulsion, and charges filed with the local police department.
-(EMIS Code 3)
+(EMIS Code 3).